-Generally, the browser will start playing GIFs as soon as the article they're in loads.
-This can be a bit distracting.
+If you use GIFs in your knowledge base, most browsers will start playing GIFs as soon as the page they're in loads.

 The steps below will help you set up a script so that the GIFs will initially display the first frame of the GIF.
 The GIF will only animate when a reader hovers their mouse over the GIF.
 While the mouse is hovered over the GIF, it will repeat indefinitely.
 Once they move their mouse off the GIF, it will return to that first frame.